 The Plant of Renown

-But, the federal government was wrong then, and it is still wrong about it, despite the fact that several states have made it legal.
-And, in fact, for the first time since 1937, more than half of Americans say that Marijuana usage should be made legal, according to a Gallup poll released in October 2013.
+But, the federal government was wrong then, and it is still wrong about it, despite the fact that modern research overwhelmingly supports it's legalization and several states have made it legal.
+In fact, for the first time since 1937, more than half of Americans say that Marijuana usage should be made legal, according to a Gallup poll released in October 2013.
 Fifty-eight percent of Americans now support legalizing Marijuana, and that represents a 10-point increase from November 2012, just after Colorado and Washington voted for legalization.

 Almost 60 percent of Americans at least understand how foolish and counterproductive the prohibition on Marijuana is.
 But they and everyone else should know exactly why, so this article will show you.